riccabolla/PCNE_paper_script/README.md

 In the working directory, execute the script [shovill.sh](./Script/shovill.sh)

 ## Test PCNE + Platon
-First, download the platon database following [instructions](https://github.com/oschwengers/platon). <br>
+First, download the platon database following [instructions](https://github.com/oschwengers/platon), and put it in the working directory. <br>
 In the working directory, execute the script [pcne_platon.sh](./Script/pcne_platon.sh)

 ## Test PCNE + MOBSuite